SergeiEensalu/System_Modeling/Sander Jenk/Reflections/lecture8.md

 ### Breakout room 3
 Since our group made one of the videos, then I decided to moderate so others could provide the pros and the cons.
 The discussion went very smoothly.
 ### Feedback for the lecture
 I liked the chaotic collaborative board thingy part of the lecture.
 The breakout went well and we had good participation.
-The model checker example is difficult and I think there is no need for us to do something like that.
+The model checker example is difficult and in my opinion we don't really need to do something like that, seems a bit out of this course's scope.